Achieve Excellence

 Behaviour change is often required to achieve excellence

 It is easy to forget that striving for excellence usually means that people need to change their behaviour, and changing behaviour entails sustained effort.
-Creating the environment to achieve excellence requires leaders who provide strong support.
+So, creating the environment to achieve excellence requires leaders who provide strong support.